bei-zhou/neutrino-W-boson-and-trident-production/README.md

 # Neutrino-nucleus W-boson production (WBP) and trident production

+The neutrino-nucleus WBP is a process with cross sections about <~10% of the deep inelastic scattering for **TeV--PeV neutrinos**.
+As the experimental precision increases with more data, it should be included in the analysis pipelines of, e.g., **IceCube, KM3NeT, BaiKal-GVD, TRIDENT, P-ONE, IceCube-Gen2, HUNT**.

 Here, we provide the data files for the cross sections and differential cross sections for different neutrino flavors and different nucleus targets.
 More data files will be uploaded later.

 If you need any data not shown here yet, or if you have any questions, please feel free to contact me -- I'd be happy to help you!
     (**Bei Zhou**, beizhousuper@gmail.com).

 When you use the data for publications, please cite https://arxiv.org/abs/1910.08090 and https://arxiv.org/abs/1910.10720 by Bei Zhou and John F. Beacom (if there is a limit on reference number, you may cite the former only).
 The first paper developed the theoretical framework and calculated the total cross sections.
-The second paper calculated differential cross sections, d\sigma/d_E, and studied the phenomenological consequences like neutrino absorptions in the Earth and detections in the TeV-PeV neutrino observatories like IceCube and IceCube-Gen2.
+The second paper calculated differential cross sections, d\sigma/d_E, and studied the phenomenological consequences like neutrino absorptions in the Earth and detections in the ~TeV-PeV neutrino observatories like IceCube and IceCube-Gen2.

 ## Updates on December 29, 2024, WBP differential cross sections (./W_boson_production_differential_cross_section):